 When you think of amber you think golden yellows, oranges, and rich coffee browns.
 However, rare selections from the Dominican Republic can be blue.
 Also rare are red and green varieties of this stone.
 Red being the most sought after for it's cherry coloring.

 Amber has been appreciated for its color and natural beauty since Neolithic times.
-It was regarded for it's sunny disposition and believed to remove sickness and negativity from the body.
+It was regarded for it's sunny hues and believed to remove sickness and negativity from the body.
 Relics of amber have been found in tombs and homes globally and the gem was clearly an important aspect in everyday life in many cultures.

-Early Germans coined the term "bernstein" as they would burn amber to enjoy it's sweet smell.
+Early Germans coined the term "bernstein" as they would burn amber to enjoy its sweet smell.

 Amber is extremely soft making it a good gem for carving.
 In jewelry it will be fashioned as beads to be strung or a cabochon to be bezel set.
 Because it can be found in large sizes, the cabochons often have the freedom to be substantial and unique in shape.

 Amber is also sensitive to harsh chemicals and perfumes.
-This gemstone's jewelry should be put on last when dressing and put away during activities such as swimming and cleaning.
+This gemstone should be put on last when dressing and put away during activities such as swimming and cleaning.
 Be sure when storing amber to keep it wrapped to avoid being scratched by harder stones.
 It should only be wiped cleaned with a soft cloth.